platformsh/platformsh-docs/src/configuration/app/source-operations.md

 # Source operations

+> **note**
+>
+> Source Operations are currently in beta.
+While the syntax is not expected to change some behavior might in the future.

 An application can define a number of operations that apply to its source code and that can be automated.

 A basic, common source operation could be to automatically update Composer dependencies like this: